 It is believed that the Greek physician, Hippocrates, prescribed an extract from willow bark to treat inflammation already in the year 400 B.C.
 However, it took more than two thousand years before the active ingredient of willow bark, salicin, was identified.
 Salicin has powerful pain-relieving and anti-inflammatory effects.

-In 1828, Joseph Buchner, professor of pharmacy at Munich University, Germany managed to extract a substance called salicin from willow (3).
+In 1828, Joseph Buchner, professor of pharmacy at Munich University, Germany managed to extract salicin from willow (3).

 Following the work of another German scientist, Felix Hoffman, acetylsalicylic acid (aspirin) the more palatable form of salicylic acid was introduced into the market by Bayer in 1899 (4).